What is a Nail Technician?

 What does a Nail Technician do?

-Becoming a nail technician is one of the fastest and most fun ways to earn a living.
-Attendance at a college for cosmetology is required in order to become a professional nail technician.
-This should take roughly ninety days at eight hours a day, five days a week.
-The college will teach a basic manicure and polish.
-This is the first building block of a successful future.
-There will also be lessons on acrylic application.
-More complicated nail techniques can be learned at nail shows and business expos.
-Beauty school will not only teach the techniques needed to perform a manicure and pedicure, but will also teach legitimate business practices, some light bookkeeping and preparations for the exams required by most states and provinces.
-In order to earn a nail technician certificate a candidate is required to pass a written and practical exam.
+Beauty school will not only teach the techniques needed to perform a manicure and pedicure, but will also teach legitimate business practices, some light bookkeeping, and preparations for the exams required by most states and provinces.
+In order to earn a nail technician's certificate, a candidate is required to pass a written and practical exam.

-However, to become a successful nail technician it is also necessary to have an eye for detail and a certain talent for recognizing what is needed for excellent nail care.
+In order to become a successful nail technician, it is also necessary to have an eye for detail and a certain talent for recognizing what is needed for excellent nail care.
 Harsh temperatures, cleaning products and other situations can cause nails to become dry and brittle.
-Developing sensitivity to these kinds of details as a business practice will lead to a high quality of service, which is what will keep customers returning.
-A healthy client base is key to the success of any business venture including nail salons.
+Teaching and offering advice to clients on how to take care of their hands and feet in between visits will lead to a loyal clientele as they will feel like the technician really cares about them.